Fourier-Mukai partners of K3 surfaces in positive characteristic: Mukai motive

 given by adding the maps

 defined as the composite

-One checks that the Mukai pairing is respected by this transformation.
-Note also that this map depends only on the image of $P$ in the Grothendieck group $K(X\times Y)$.
+Note that this map depends only on the image of $P$ in the Grothendieck group $K(X\times Y)$.
+In general this map is defined only with rational coefficients, due to the presence of denominators in the Chern character, but for \text{\rm K3} surfaces it is defined integrally.

-Unfortunately, the map $\Psi_P$ is not compatible with the Grothendieck-Riemann-Roch theorem without a modification.
-Thus, it is usual to let $\Phi_P=\Psi_{P\sqrt{\Td_{X\times Y}}},$ but now one must (in general) restrict to rational coefficients:
+Instead of considering $\Psi _P$ it is standard to work with $\Phi_P=\Psi_{P\sqrt{\Td_{X\times Y}}}$.
+A discussion of the reasons for this normalization can be found in \cite[pp. 127--130]{H}.
+This modified map

+has the advantage of making the transform compatible with inner products and Chern class maps.

-Mukai's original work was on the cohomology of K3 surfaces.
-For such a surface $X$, the Mukai Hodge structure is (colloquially rendered as ``place $\H^0$ and $\H^4$ in $\widetilde H^{1,1}$''), and the Mukai pairing takes the form
+Mukai's original work in \cite{M} was on the cohomology of \text{\rm K3} surfaces.
+For such a surface $X$, the Mukai-Hodge structure is (colloquially rendered as ``place $\H^0$ and $\H^4$ in $\widetilde H^{1,1}$''), and the Mukai pairing takes the form